telerik/ajax-docs/api/server/Telerik.Web.UI/VerticalBoxPlotSeries.md

 Get/Set the name of the series

+###  OutliersAppearance `OutliersAppearance`

+Defines the appearance settings of the outliers.

-###  SeriesItems `CandlestickSeriesItemCollection`
+###  SeriesItems `BoxPlotSeriesItemCollection`

-Creates a collection of candlestick series items.
+Creates a collection of box plot series items.

 ###  TooltipsAppearance `SeriesAppearance`